Artica2012/VirtualGM/README.md

  - **/cc edit** - Edit or Delete Counters or Conditions
    - _edit_ - Inputs the character's name, the name of the condition and the value, which will overwrite the previous counter/condition
    - _delete_ - Deletes the indicated condition or counter
- - **/cc show** - Show Custom Counters
-   - Displays a popup visible only to the user which displays the custom counters for the selected character.
-   - Only the GM can see the custom counters of NPCs.

 ### Macro Commands
 - **/m** - Roll Macro